 A bidet (pronounced bih-day) is a fancy name for a toilet-like bowl or fixture used to clean the areas you use to urinate and have a bowel movement.
 By washing away the excrement (frankly, your poop and pee), it reduces your need to use toilet paper.

 Today bidets come in many shapes and sizes.
 You’ve got your standalone bidet that resembles a toilet with a faucet, modern bidets that include a feature within the toilet and a bidet shower with a hose and spray handle to clean yourself.
+Some bidets include features like a heated seat, an air dryer, night lights and a remote control for added comfort and ease of use.
 While these fancy tools may seem novel to us in the U.S., using water for private cleanliness is not a new idea, and dates back hundreds of years.

 “Bidets started in France in the 17th century and have been a staple in some mainland European countries, as well as in various countries throughout Asia and South America ever since,” Sean Rea, DO, a family medicine specialist at Banner Health Center in Surprise, AZ.
 “In the U.S., there’s been a slow movement to embracing this hygienic tool, but with TP in short supply, many more Americans have warmed up to the idea.”